ENCYCLOPEDIC ENTRY

 Fossil Water Tables

 Water that has been stored in aquifers for thousands of years is called fossil water.
-Fossil water is often considered a non-renewable resource, because it cannot be replenished by precipitation.
+Fossil water is often considered a nonrenewable resource, because it cannot be replenished by precipitation.
 Extracting fossil water permanently lowers an area's water table.

 Fast Fact